Oncology Department

 Board Certified Oncologist, Tier 1 Veterinary Medical Center

-1. Appetite and Weight Loss: especially if your animal is regularly eating, per their routine.
+1. Appetite and Weight Loss.
+This is especially concerning if your animal is regularly eating, per their routine.
 One of the reasons that most veterinary practices have a scale right in their lobby is because we need to track your animals weight for several reasons and amongst them is to measure rapid weight gain and weight loss.
 This is often our first inclination that something deeper may be going on.

 3. Lumps, Growths, and Swelling.
-If your animal experiences abnormal lumps, growths or swelling in any region of their body, this is a good warning sign, something below the surface is not going as it should.
-One of the most avoidable mistakes that we see is when pet owners chose to "watch it" to see if the growth disappears in a few weeks rather than going in to see their veterinarian prematurely.
-The sooner your veterinary team can identify the cause of swelling and/or the faster we can treat the problem.
+If your animal experiences abnormal lumps, growths or swelling in any region of their body, this is a good warning sign that something below the surface is not operating as it should.
+One of the most avoidable mistakes that we see is when pet owners choose to "watch it" to see if the growth disappears in a few weeks rather than going in to see their veterinarian prematurely.
+The sooner your veterinary team can identify the cause of swelling and/or growths, the faster we can treat the problem.
 Waiting can cause complications.

 4. Smells, Discharge, and Bleeding.
-Maybe your canine is a bit slobbery every now and then, but for the most part, they really should not be omitting any types of offensive, regular orders, puss, blood or secretion regularly.
-Same for felines but they never drool because they're purfect.
+Maybe your canine is a bit slobbery every now and then, but for the most part, they really should not be omitting any types of offensive, regular odors, puss, blood or secretion.
+Same for felines, but they never drool because they're purrfect.
 They told us so.

 5. Energy and Activity Levels.
-If your animal has a decreased level of energy for activities they generally find enjoyable for more than a day or two, something is probably going on that warrants you seeing your veterinarian be on the safe side.
+If your animal has a decreased level of energy for activities they generally find enjoyable for more than a day or two, something is probably going on that warrants you seeing your veterinarian.
 This is particularly critical if you start to see your pet show signs of stiffness or rigid movements where it looks like the basic movement is becoming difficult.